haskell/containers/docs/map.rst

 ::

     Map.adjust :: Ord k => (v -> v) -> k -> Map k v -> Map k v
-    Map.adjust f k m = ...
+    Map.adjust f key m = ...

-:map:`abjust` applies the value transformation function ``f`` to the entry with key ``k``, if no entry for that key exists then the map is left unchanged.
+:map:`abjust` applies the value transformation function ``f`` to the entry with given ``key``, if no entry for that key exists then the map is left unchanged.

 ::

     Map.update :: Ord k => (v -> Maybe v) -> k -> Map k v -> Map k v
-    Map.update f k m = ...
+    Map.update f key m = ...

-Apply the value transformation function ``f`` to the entry with key ``k``, if no entry for that key exists then the map is left unchanged, if the function returns ``Nothing`` then the entry is deleted.
+Apply the value transformation function ``f`` to the entry with given ``key``, if no entry for that key exists then the map is left unchanged, if the function returns ``Nothing`` then the entry is deleted.